Brieskorn submanifolds, Local moves on knots, and knot products: Review of simple submanifolds and that of Brieskorn submanifolds

-Let $K$ be a closed oriented $(2p+1)$-dimensional submanifold of $S^{2p+3}$ $(p\in\N)$.
-If $A$ is a $(p+1)$-Seifert matrix (resp. negative $(p+1)$-Seifert matrix) associated with a simple Seifert hypersurface $V$ for $K$, we call $A$ a {\it simple Seifert matrix} (resp. {\it negative simple Seifert matrix} ) for $K$.
+Let $K$ be a closed oriented $(2p+1)$-submanifold of $S^{2p+3}$ $(p\in\N)$.
+If $A$ is a $(p+1)$-Seifert matrix (respectively, negative $(p+1)$-Seifert matrix) associated with a simple Seifert hypersurface $V$ for $K$, we call $A$ a {\it simple Seifert matrix} (respectively, {\it negative simple Seifert matrix} ) for $K$.
 We can define a {\it pair of related simple Seifert matrices} for $K$. \smallbreak

 {\bf Note.} If we say that $K$ has a simple Seifert matrix $A$, then it means that $K$ has a simple Seifert hypersurface.